rydezo/store-path-optimizer/README.md

 The shortest path (based on distance to each nearest remaining section) is then returned.

-<sub>*this program could improve runtime and accuracy using Dijkstra's or nearest neighbor algorithms, and a deque data structure may be more efficient*
+<sub>*this program could improve runtime and accuracy using Dijkstra's or nearest neighbor algorithms, and a deque data structure may be more efficient.
+May be improved in the future*